Chiropractic Care: Spinal Manipulation vs. Other Methods

 High-Velocity Low-Amplitude Thrust Techniques

 High-Velocity Low-Amplitude Thrust Techniques (HVLA) are commonly used in chiropractic care to address specific spinal dysfunctions.
 This method focuses on delivering a quick, controlled thrust to a joint, aiming to improve alignment and reduce pain effectively.
-The relevance of HVLA techniques lies in their ability to provide immediate relief, often surpassing medication for managing acute back pain, thus minimizing concerns about selection bias in treatment efficacy.
+According to the National Library of Medicine, chiropractic adjustment is a procedure in which trained specialists use their hands or a small instrument to apply a controlled force to a spinal joint.

 Mobilization Techniques in Chiropractic Care